 Parameterization: A common example of a parameterized style is a color scale.
 In traditional illustration however a greater variety of gradually varying styles exists.
 It is desirable that the application of one style volume results in a gradual application of the style.
 Parameterized styles are needed to achieve this gradual transition.
 An example of parameterized styles can be seen in Figure 4.
 The spheres in Figure 4 are drawn manually.
-The glossyness varies over the vertical axis from none over weak to strong.
-The style contour varies along the horizontal axis from none over thin to thick.
-In practice all three axis (the color, the glossyness, and the contours) vary continuously allowing a gradual change in each dimension.
-In Figure 4 the style color is constantly set to blue.
+The glossyness varies over the vertical axis from none- over weak- to strong- glossyness.
+The style contours varies along the horizontal axis from none over thin to thick.

-Fig. 4.
-Combination of three parameterized orthogonal styles: The style color is constantly set to blue.
-The styles contour, and glossyness gradually vary over their specified domain.
+Figure 4: Combination of three parameterized orthogonal styles: The style color is constantly set to blue.
+The styles contours, and glossyness gradually vary over their specified domain.